Audition FAQs

 What is expected of me as a member of MUSE?

-Rehearsals are 7:30 – 9:30 p.m. on Mondays.
-This year we will produce 1 major concert and have 10 or more run-outs.
-The expectation is that every singing member will participate in the concert and 70% of the run-out events.
+Rehearsals are 7:00 - 9:30 p.m. on Mondays.
+This year we will produce 2 major concerts and have 10 or more run-outs (community performances).
+The expectation is that every singing member will participate in the concerts and 70% of the run-out events.

 What kind of support can I expect in MUSE?

-Several people in the choir are available to help you learn about MUSE and are committed to making your first year as easy and enjoyable as possible.
+We are committed to helping you learn about MUSE and making your first year as easy and enjoyable as possible.
 Each section has a music section leader and a membership section leader.
-Each new member is assigned a “buddy” who will be the one to explain, remind and provide support for you when you need it.
+Each new member is assigned a “buddy” who will explain, remind and provide support when you need it.
 The artistic and administrative staff are also available to assist you.